OlgaUtochka/FSDK_docs/doc/tutorials/face_recognition_in_a_video_stream.md

 }
 ```

 6. When a template for a tracked person is created, it's compared with each template from the database.
 If the distance to the closest element is less than `distance_threshold` specified in this element, then it's a match.
-If a face in a video stream is not recognied, then you'll see the message `"Match not found"`.
+If a face in a video stream is not recognized, then you'll see the message `"Match not found"`.
 If a face is recognized, you'll see the message `"Match found with..."` and the name of the matched person.

 **worker.cpp**
 ```cpp